-So read about their wicked travels through the laughs, the hikes, the boats and trains and even the children that have touched their hearts so dearly!
-And when you are finished with all of that, be sure to check out their awesome travel blog, give them a follow on Instagram and wish Lauren the dearest and happiest of birthdays!
+Read about their wicked travels through the laughs, the hikes, the boats and trains and even the children that have touched their hearts so dearly!
+And when you are finished with all of that, be sure to check out their awesome travel blog, give them a follow on Instagram.

 Build Your Van